shizonic/vps2void/README.md

 It's Black Magic.
 Just kiddin' 😏, the script itself is very simple.

-In a nutshell, it will download the _Arch Linux Bootstrap Image_ and (see the [wiki](https://wiki.archlinux.org/index.php/Install_from_existing_Linux#Method_B:_Using_the_Bootstrap_Image_.28recommended.29)), extract the image to / and configure the _Bootstrap chroot_.
+In a nutshell, it will download the _base-voidstrap package_ and extract the image to / and configure the _Bootstrap chroot_.

 Now, about the **critical** part:

 > How can you wipe the system without breaking everything?

-It's simple: the script downloads and installs [busybox](http://www.busybox.net/) in the _Bootstrap chroot_.
+It's simple: using `ld.so` from the _Bootstrap chroot_ to launch the `chroot` tool.

-After that, it will erase all the system directories except from the _Bootstrap chroot_, `/dev`, `/proc`, `/sys` and the like .
+Since it will erase all the system directories except from the _Bootstrap chroot_, `/dev`, `/proc`, `/sys` and the like, the only way to launch a command inside the _Bootstrap chroot_ is to using ld.so from the _Bootstrap chroot_ itself.

-Busybox is statically linked, so it can still be used to chroot to the _Bootstrap chroot_ and to install _Arch Linux_.

-At this point _Arch Linux_ has been installed, but not configured.
+At this point _Void Linux_ has been installed, but not configured.
-The script will provide a SSH-able system automagically configuring grub, network and restoring the root password from the original system.
+The script will provide a SSH-able system automagically configuring grub (or syslinux), network and restoring the root password from the original system (or by using `vps2void` as password if no root password was set).

 Once done doing its job, the script will ask you to manually reboot your _VPS_ and voilà, PROFIT!

 Does it really work?
 --------------------

-Yes, it does!
+Almost.
+I'm testing it on DigitalOcean presently, and will probably work it on Linode next.
+I'm using Debian 7.0 as the base, so as to avoid all the systemd insanity.

-On the [Tested VPS Providers](https://github.com/drizzt/vps2arch/wiki/Tested-VPS-Providers) wiki page you can find a list of **Tested VPS Providers**.
+On the [Tested VPS Providers](https://github.com/drizzt/vps2void/wiki/Tested-VPS-Providers) wiki page you can find a list of **Tested VPS Providers**.

 Theoretically it should also work on **real** computers (running linux), but I think it's not worth it, because you can install it in the canonical way.